KnowageLabs/Knowage-Documentation/chapter_3/security_management/lov.rst

 .. figure:: media/image57.png

-    Detail panel of LOV creation, specification of a maximum value.
+    Detail panel of Analytical Driver creation, specification of a maximum value.

 During execution of a document, the date picker will be limited by that value: